IBM-Cloud/ibmcloud-image-builder/README.md

 2. change either shell/user-data.sh or ansible/playbook.yml
 3. change the image name in packer-builder.sh ... hmm, this needs to be refactored later.

-* Do not change any other files under the directory except ansible directory; In ansible directory you can add more sophisticated ansible practices.

 # How to build an encrypted image with you DEK (Data Encryption Key)